iqtree/iqtree.github.io/doc/Compilation-Guide.md

         make

-    You can speed up by specifying the number of CPU cores to use with `make` by e.g.:
+    You can speed up the compilation by specifying the number of CPU cores to use with `make` by e.g.:

         make -j4